cytoscape/cytoscape.js-popper/README.md

 ## Description

-A Cytoscape.js extension for integrating Popper.js.
+A Cytoscape.js extension for integrating [Popper.js](https://popper.js.org/) ([demo](https://cytoscape.github.io/cytoscape.js-popper))

-This Extension has been ported from the Joseph Stahl's implemention to the newer tooling layout used by the Cytoscape Consortium.
+Popper.js allows you to dynamically align a div, e.g. a tooltip, to another element in the page.
+This extension allows you to use Popper.js on Cytoscape elements.
+This allows you to create DOM elements positioned on or around Cytoscape elements.
+It is useful for tooltips and overlays, for example.

 ## Dependencies